Jurassic Park (franchise): Theme park rides

 Several water rides based on the series have opened at Universal's theme parks.
 On June 21, 1996, Universal Studios Hollywood opened Jurassic Park: The Ride.
-Universal Studios Japan later opened this attraction, and Universal's Islands of Adventure opened Jurassic Park River Adventure.
+Universal Studios Japan later opened this attraction, and Universal Islands of Adventure opened the attraction under the name Jurassic Park River Adventure as part of its Jurassic Park-themed land which also features an interactive play area and a recreation of the Visitor Center from the first film.
 The rides are heavily themed on the first three films.
 Another ride based on the series has also been opened at Universal Studios Singapore (Jurassic Park Rapids Adventure).

 In 2018, Jurassic Park: The Ride at Universal Studios Hollywood closed for preparations to become Jurassic World: The Ride, which opened on July 12, 2019.
-A roller coaster, known as VelociCoaster, opened at Universal's Islands of Adventure in June 2021.
+A roller coaster, known as VelociCoaster, opened at Universal Islands of Adventure in June 2021.

+In 2026, Universal Kids Resort will include a themed land based on the Jurassic World franchise.

 Exhibitions

 In June 1993, the American Museum of Natural History in New York debuted The Dinosaurs of Jurassic Park, an exhibition featuring dinosaurs that were created for use in the first film.
 The exhibition opening coincided with the film.
 Other museums were threatened with legal action for using the word "Jurassic" in exhibit titles.

 A travelling exhibition, The Lost World: The Life and Death of Dinosaurs, went on tour in 1997.
 The exhibit was produced in connection with the second film, and its centerpiece was a 70-foot-long recreation of a Mamenchisaurus, a dinosaur featured in the film.

 Another travelling exhibit, The Dinosaurs of Jurassic Park and The Lost World, went on tour in 1998.
 It was created by Don Lessem, and featured dinosaurs that were made for the first two films, as well as sets and props, and a video narrated by Jeff Goldblum.
 It also featured the 70-foot Mamenchisaurus.
 The exhibit was ongoing as of 2001.

 Jurassic Park: The Life and Death of Dinosaurs was an exhibition that traveled around the United States during 2002.
 It was also created by Lessem and included dinosaur sculptures from the films, as well as cast skeletons and fossils.

 In 2001, Universal Studios and Amblin Entertainment created the Jurassic Park Institute, an educational program that included a website, as well as travelling dinosaur exhibits in later years.
 The exhibit toured in Japan under the name Jurassic Park Institute Tour, and a video game, Jurassic Park Institute Tour: Dinosaur Rescue, was released to accompany it.
 The tour, designed by Thinkwell Design & Production, won a Thea award in 2005 for Outstanding Achievement.

 Jurassic World: The Exhibition was located at the Melbourne Museum in Australia for six months during 2016.
 The travelling exhibition was also held in 2017, at the Franklin Institute in Philadelphia, and at the Field Museum in Chicago.
 A new North American tour was launched in 2021, starting in Texas.